Marvel's Avengers (video game): With Great Power

 While the Avengers continue their fight against A.I.M., Peter Parker and Liz Allan apply for internships with the company only to learn A.I.M. is torturing Inhumans to create weapons with help from Allan's family's company Allan Chemicals.
 Peter and Liz ask the Avengers for help with Peter becoming Spider-Man to help the heroes expose A.I.M., while Liz joins the resistance.
 It is revealed that Liz's half-brother Mark Raxton had been working undercover for his sister's sake to gather pieces of information for Spider-Man and the Avengers about A.I.M.'s dubious activities such as Spencer Smythe's downfall on siding with A.I.M. ever since the death of his son Alistair Smythe five years ago.
-With the evidence of A.I.M. and Smythe's crimes exposed and under investigation, Raxton uploads them to Daily Bugle and turns himself into the authorities for testimony against A.I.M..
+With the evidence of A.I.M. and Smythe's crimes exposed and under investigation, Raxton uploads them to Daily Bugle and turns himself over to the authorities for testimony against A.I.M..
 Shortly after gaining a new suit as a reserved Avengers member, Peter gets a phone call from Aunt May before he goes swinging across the city at night.